sebbdk/Curriculum-Vitae/README.md

 # Other notes
 Goal site size is 16 kb.
-Defered loadin can' be larger
+Defered loading can' be larger